 Dr. Richardson-Heron served as CEO of the YWCA USA where she led the 158-year-old organization‘s transformation, mission impact, member services, advocacy, communications, finance, development teams, and field directors nationwide.
 Together with her executive leadership team, she worked to develop and implement innovative, value-added solutions and supports to enhance sustainability for the 25th largest nonprofit in the United States, with a network of more than 220 local association members with net assets of nearly $1 billion offering life-changing community-based services.

 In addition to her work at The ExCo Group, Dr. Richardson-Heron serves as a board director at Caribou Biosciences and The Hastings Center for Bioethics.
-Additionally, she is president and CEO of DRH Consulting, LLC.
-Dr. Richardson-Heron is a physician by trade and an advocate by choice with a longstanding track record of engaging key stakeholders around the world to advance leadership, change and impact.
+Dr. Richardson-Heron is a physician by trade and an advocate by choice with a longstanding track record of engaging key stakeholders around the world to advance leadership, change, and impact.

 Dr. Richardson-Heron holds a doctorate in medicine from New York University School of Medicine and she completed her internal medicine residency at NYU Medical Center/Bellevue Hospital in NYC.
 She holds a bachelor’s degree in biology from Barnard College where she is currently a Trustee and she completed executive human resources leadership and management training at the University of Michigan.